Jesús Seade: Negotiation of USMCA

 Having received in April 2019 the task of solving this one-year-old problem, which had already greatly damaged the Mexican steel and aluminum industry, in an intense three-week negotiation, a fully satisfactory resolution for both sides was reached.
 Likewise, after difficult negotiations during the rest of the year focused on the demand of many members of Congress to have strong and reliable provisions to ensure Mexico's compliance with its commitments in all areas of the treaty, a minimum modified agreement was reached from what was previously accorded.
-Its central result is a clear improvement for the three member countries: the creation of a balanced, binding, law-based State-State dispute settlement system, a system that NAFTA never counted on due to problems technicians who have clashed since then.
+Its central result is a clear improvement for the three member countries: the creation of a balanced, binding, law-based State-State Dispute Settlement (SSDS) system, a foreign investment protection system that NAFTA was lacking.

 On June 19, 2019, the Mexican Senate approved the USMCA as it was initially negotiated with 114 votes in favor, 4 against and 3 abstentions, and on December 12 of the same year it approved the aforementioned Modifying Protocol, by a majority of 107 votes in favor, 1 against and 0 abstentions.
 The United States House of Representatives approved the implementing bill of the USMCA on December 19, 2019 with 385 votes in favor and 41 against, and the US Senate approved it on January 16, 2020 with 89 votes in favor and 10 against.
 Finally, the House of Commons and the Canadian Senate approved the treaty implementation law on March 13, 2020, in both instances unanimously.

 The USMCA, in Mexico, was negotiated by two governments of very different partisanship and approved by a vast majority; in the USA, significantly supported by both parties and approved by huge majorities in both chambers of the legislature; and in Canada, unanimously approved by both chambers.
 Thus, the broad level of support and virtual political consensus that the new treaty enjoys in all three countries is clear and promising.